Last Updated on March 11, 2021

 - Protein bars, snack bars, and granola bars.
 Favorites include Millville Fiber Now 90 Calorie Bars (we’re partial to the chocolate fudge flavor), Millville Chewy Granola Bars, Elevation Bars, Millville Protein Chewy Bars, and Millville Fruit & Grain Cereal Bars.

 - Canned soups/chili.
 Canned soups last a long time in storage and require no refrigeration, so, depending on your setup, they can be great during emergencies.
 We can use our kitchen’s gas stove (lit with a match) or set up a camp stove outdoors during power outages.
 Aldi has some decent-to-good canned soup options, including chicken noodle, tomato, chicken and wild rice, minestrone, and a chunky soup line.
 I’m partial to their New England clam chowder.
+They also sell chili with beans and without beans, along with beef stew.

 - Canned veggies/beans.
 Also good for heating on a gas stove or camp stove.
 Aldi choices include green beans, corn, potatoes, peas, tomatoes, chili beans, kidney beans, great northern beans, and more.